joshuazhou744/sleep_recorder/README.md

 Startup:

+1. run in backend:

+source .venv/bin/activate

-1. install all dependencies in requirements.txt of both gui and backend:
+2. install all dependencies in requirements.txt of both gui and backend:

   pip install -r requirements.txt
   (in backend)